AkechiKogoro/project1/scala_interview_question.md

 >__*option type*__

 10. What is pure function?
+> In Scala, a pure function is a function that
+> - always returns the same value for the same arguments.
+> - never modifies variables outside.
+> - never read variables other than arguments and follow an internal algorithm to produce output.

 11. What is SBT and how have you used it?

+> SBT is the first build tool which was created specifically for Scala.

 12. What is currying?
+> Currying is the process of converting a function with multiple arguments into a sequence of functions taking one argument.
+Each function returns another function that consumes the following argument.

 13. Difference between currying and higher-order functions
 14. Difference between var and val?
 15. What is case class?